 Meet Our Team

-Teaching California is being developed by the California Historical Society and its partner, the California History-Social Science Project, two organizations dedicated to improving students’ understanding of the past and promoting inquiry, engagement, evidence-based interpretation, and student literacy.
+Teaching California was developed by the California Historical Society and its partner, the California History-Social Science Project, two organizations dedicated to improving students’ understanding of the past and promoting inquiry, engagement, evidence-based interpretation, and student literacy.

 This project required collaboration among archivists, librarians, historians, and educators.
 Diverse areas of expertise among the project’s core team helped develop Teaching California resources into powerful and dynamic pathways to learning, and we are excited to keep this unique process part of our continuing effort to make primary sources available to teachers.